Dark-GreenCat/NMEAParser/readme.md

 ## Features

+New Features:

+- **Conversion between NMEA data and `struct tm`:** The NMEA Parser now includes the capability to convert NMEA data to the `struct tm` format provided by the `<time.h>` library.
+This allows for easier manipulation and usage of time-related data in your application.
+- **Support for changing time zone:** The NMEA Parser now provides support for changing the time zone.
+This means you can adjust the time zone of the parsed NMEA data according to your specific requirements, enhancing the flexibility and usability of the library.

 The NMEA Parser includes the following features:

 * Parses NMEA 0183 sentences and extracts the data they contain